Springfield Attorneys Assisting Medical Malpractice Victims

 Discuss Your Medical Injury Claim with a Knowledgeable Central Illinois Lawyer

-If you have been the victim of a medical mistake or another act of negligence in Springfield or elsewhere in Central Illinois, an injury attorney can guide you through the steps of seeking compensation for your harm.
-To schedule an appointment with a member of the Ackerman Law Offices, call (888) 889-1977 or use the contact form on this website.
+If you have been the victim of a medical mistake or another act of negligence in Springfield or elsewhere in Central Illinois, a medical malpractice lawyer can guide you through the steps of seeking compensation for your harm.
+To schedule an appointment with Ackerman Law Offices, call (217) 789-1977.
 Many of our clients have come from Decatur, Bloomington, Peoria, and Champaign, as well as communities throughout Sangamon County.